NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

 -----------------

-1. Create a input molecule file
+1. Create an input molecule file

     1. Go to `MolView <https://www.nanomatch.de/nanomatch-files/molview/>`_ and design a molecule, e.g. a biphenyl molecule.
     2. Use the ``clean`` and the ``2D to 3D`` buttons to generate a 3D structure of the molecule